• Skip to main content

 Jump to Recipe Print Recipe

-• It's a filling, balanced, vegetarian meal! - I love the classic grilled cheese with tomato soup, but that meal can often feel a little light with just canned tomatoes, bread and cheese, a bit unfulfilling!
-Not anymore!
-Starting this soup with sautéed veggies like onion, celery, and carrot, and then adding a can of white beans turns the same flavors into a complete, well-rounded nutritious dinner.
+• Filling, Balanced, Vegetarian - I love the classic grilled cheese with tomato soup, but that meal can often feel a little light with just canned tomatoes, bread and cheese, a bit unfulfilling!
+This high protein tomato soup starts with sautéed veggies like onion, celery, and carrot, and then a can of white beans turns the same flavors into a complete, well-rounded nutritious dinner!
 You get all the bold tomato soup taste, and those veggies and beans get blended up, completely unnoticed!
 When the kids are happily dunking their grilled cheese, you'll know you are serving your family a solid healthy dinner.

-• It's fast and easy! - Tomato Soup is one of the easiest soups to make and only takes 30 minutes from start to finish!
-So it's the perfect one-pot comfort food, even on a busy fall or winter weeknight.
-For more easy weeknight dinners, try my favorite Creamy Farfalle Pasta and Italian Subs with Giardiniera!
+• Fast and Easy - This creamy tomato bean soup is one of the easiest soups to make and only takes 30 minutes from start to finish!
+It's the perfect one-pot comfort food, even on a busy fall or winter weeknight.

 Ingredients & Substitutions

-• Carrot, Onion, Celery, Garlic - This soup is started with the classic combo of veggies.
-They give the soup a base of flavor and nutrition and all get blended up so even picky eaters won't know they're in there.
+• Carrot, Onion, Celery, Garlic - This white bean tomato soup is started with the classic combo of veggies.
+The base of flavors of the soup are super nutritious and all get blended up so even picky eaters won't know they're in there!
 If you want to bump the nutrition even more, you could add a half red bell pepper or a bit of chopped zucchini.

-• Stock - Vegetable stock or chicken stock if you aren't worried about keeping it vegetarian are both fine for this recipe.
+• Stock - Vegetable stock, or chicken stock if you aren't worried about keeping it vegetarian, are both fine for this recipe.
+Freeze your vegetable scraps to make Homemade Chicken Stock!

-• Cream- Real heavy cream gives this soup a rich velvety texture that is so delicious.
-However, if you want to lighten it up, you could use less cream, about half a cup, or substitute half and half or whole milk.
+• Cream- Real heavy cream gives this protein tomato soup a rich velvety texture that is so delicious.
+However, if you want to lighten it up, you could use less cream, about half a cup, or substitute half & half or whole milk.
 I have not tried using a non-dairy milk, but if you want to try it, use something without a strong flavor.

 • Garnish with Fresh Basil and Parmesan - A simple pot of soup is all about the garnishes!
 Fresh basil and shredded Parmesan are the best!

 • Grilled Cheese Sandwiches - I might argue that the dunkable sandwich is the most important part of the meal!
 Cut your grilled cheese diagonally for those extra corners to dunk!
 I like making grilled cheese in my panini press, it's so quick and easy!
-You could also serve white bean tomato soup with any style of garlic bread, croutons or crackers.
+You could also serve white bean tomato soup with any style of garlic bread, my Overnight Dutch Oven Bread, croutons or crackers.

-Step 1 - Wash and chop all your veggies and add them to a large soup pot or dutch oven to saute, seasoning with salt and pepper.
+Step 1 - Wash and chop all your veggies and add them to a large soup pot or Dutch oven to saute in olive oil, seasoning with salt and pepper.
 Stir frequently, about 7 or 8 minutes.

-Step 2 - Add garlic, Italian seasoning, beans, tomato and stock and give it a good stir.
+Step 2 - Add garlic and saute another minute.
+Then add beans, tomato and stock and give it a good stir.
 Turn up the heat and bring to a boil.
-Then reduce heat to medium low, cover, and simmer 15 minutes.
+Then reduce heat to medium low, cover, and simmer 15 minutes (or longer is fine).

 Step 3 - Add heavy cream and puree the soup until very smooth using a hand-held immersion blender or transferring to a regular blender in batches.